Kashif Z Hassan, MD

-Regional's is unique among community-based hospitals.
-It is staffed 24 x 7 by Neuro Intensivists (physicians with neuro privileges, additional level of training and/or board certification in critical care medicine).
-This unit is dedicated to treating stroke patients and patients with other neurological diseases. .
+The Neurosciences ICU is unique among community-based hospitals.
+Regional is staffed 24 hours a day and seven days a week by Neuro Intensivists (physicians with neuro privileges, additional level of training and/or board certification in critical care medicine).
+This unit is dedicated to treating stroke patients and patients with other neurological diseases.

 A team of doctors, nurses, and other care providers make rounds daily in the ICU between 10:30 and 12:00.
 The goal is to coordinate care across many healthcare disciplines.

 What else can we expect in the ICU?

 In addition to the specialized staff of nurses, doctors and nurse practitioners, you can expect to receive emotional and social support, including Palliative Care.
 Palliative Care is a multidisciplinary approach to medical care for people with serious illnesses.
 It focuses on providing patients with relief from the symptoms, pain, physical stress, and mental stress of a serious illness—whatever the diagnosis.
 The goal of such therapy is to improve quality of life for both the patient and the family.
 Palliative care is provided by a team of physicians, nurses and other health professionals (social workers, case managers, spiritual support) who work together with the primary care physician and referred specialists to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.